myreadings1/ECE211_Prog_III_25_26/README.md

    - (1) Write a C code program that swaps two integers without using a template integer.
    - (2) Write a C code program that accepts a float matrix M (8*19) from user's input.
    - (3) Write a C code program that writes a float matrix A (8*19) to a text file, read it to a new matrix B, and prints B on the output screen.
-   - (4) Write a C code program that accepts an integer (H) from user's input and detects occurance of three bits in a row in H. If we need to detect three zeros in a raw, what should be changed in your code.
+   - (4) Write a C code program that accepts an integer (H) from user's input and detects occurance of three ones in a row (111) in H. If we need to detect three zeros in a raw, what should be changed in your code.

 ### Exams